perxpective/Cybersecurity-Therapy/DFI/DFI Revision Summary.md

 #### Cellular Subsets
 - **iDEN**
+	- **Description:**
 		- Stands for the **Integrated Digital Enhanced Network**
 		- iDEN phones support SMS, voicemail, data networking like VPN, Internet and Intranets
 		- Used by the following ISPs:
+			- Sprint
+			- AT&T
+			- Verizon
+- CDMA
+	- **Description:**
+		- Stands for the **Code Division Multiple Access**
+		- Utilizes spread-spectrum technology
+		- **What is spread-spectrum technology?**
+			- Channels are spread across entire frequency range
+		- Spreads information contained in particular signal of interest over much greater bandwidth than original signal
+		- Assigns code to each piece of data passed across spectrum
+		- Unable to carry voice and data simultaneously
+		- **Two channels:**
+			- Encode
+			- Decode
-		- Sp
+		-